fbeltrao/IoTHubGateway/README.md

 For details Cloud to Device messages, see ["Send messages from the cloud to your device with IoT Hub"](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-c2d)

+We are evaluating the IoT SDK [DeviceClient.SetMessageHandlerAsync](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.deviceclient.setmessagehandlerasync?view=azure-dotnet) for this purposes (currently in preview) and will update the repository once we find a working version.
-The support to device messages is based on a background job that loops through the connected devices and check for messages.
+For now, the support to device messages is based on a background job that loops through the connected devices and check for messages.
 It is an approach that might not be advised for large device deployments.

 ### Device Twins